How to Choose Networking Foods in 2022

 - Anything else on a toothpick – cheese, olives, fruit…you name it.
 If it comes on a toothpick, it is almost guaranteed to be consumable in one bite and mess free.

-While these are my favorites, the choices are really endless and can be selected based on theme, cost, and even time of year.
-Just keep our good networking food advice in mind when planning the food for your next event and you are sure to pick some fabulous fare for your next event.
+While these are my favorites, the choices are really endless.
+They can be selected based on theme, cost, and even time of year.
+Just keep our good networking food advice in mind and you are sure to pick some fabulous fare for your next event.